Urban Futures Open Research School

 • The PhD students should have a master’s degree

-• PhD student coming from practice should also have a number of years of working experience (Municipal PhD or Industrial PhD)
+• PhD student coming from practice should also have a number of years of working experience (so called Municipal PhD or Industrial PhD)

 • The PhD students have to be accepted at the department of one of the supervisors